 Customers are initially assessed by Title I staff by asking questions to determine which partner is most appropriate to serve their needs.
 It is recognized that each customer's path to job readiness is unique and may involve self-directed services, basic career services, and/or individualized services.
 If a customer is a veteran, priority of service guidelines are followed and information is collected to determine if the individual is qualified for Veteran's Services.
-Customers may also be referred to workshops or triage for a further assessment to determine how the PA CareerLink® staff can assist them with seeking and locating self-sustaining employment.
+If the customer is a Disabled Veteran, they are immediately referred to the Disabled Veteran Outreach Program (DVOP) program representative.
+Customers may also be referred to workshops or triage for further assessment to determine how the PA CareerLink® staff can assist them with seeking and locating self-sustaining employment.
 This is done by scheduling the individual for an appointment with PA CareerLink® staff for other individualized career services such as WIOA eligibility for Adult, Dislocated Worker, Youth, Trade, RESEA, Job Corps, Title II Adult Education, OVR and other related services.
 Individual Employment Plans are established and updated as the individual receives services from a PA CareerLink® case manager or career advisor.
 The individual employment plan for adults and Individual Service Strategies for youth are developed within the system of record using the guide provided in PA's workforce development system of record.

-The program partner's staff development efforts designed to strengthen the professional skills of co-located partners' staff in PA CareerLink® centers, such as cross-program staff training.
+• The program partner's staff development efforts designed to strengthen the professional skills of co-located partners' staff in PA CareerLink® centers, such as cross-program staff training.
 As a partner, adult education may participate in delivering training in professional skills.